Antonytm/mcp-all/README.md

 # Swiss-knife MCP server

-It allows searching for the Model Context Protocol servers using MCP [registry](https://github.com/modelcontextprotocol/registry).
+It allows searching(`search` tool) for the Model Context Protocol servers using MCP [registry](https://github.com/modelcontextprotocol/registry).
+Once your AI agent has found the MCP server that it needs, it can add it to the configuration using `add_mcp_server` tool.
+You will get new tools after restarting the MCP server.

 ## Available tools